tholiang/podoscaler/README.md

 3. `minikube image ls` to see if it built
 4. `kubectl apply -f ./testapp/deployment.yaml` to launch
 5. check deployment with `kubectl get deployments` and `kubectl get pods`
-6. Delete deployment with `kubectl delete deployment manuscaler` (if you're done)
+6. delete deployment with `kubectl delete deployment manuscaler` (if you're done)

 ## build and deploy manuscaler to minikube cluster
 1. might need to run `eval $(minikube -p minikube docker-env)` to enter minikube's docker env for the build